Lucia vs Supabase Auth for Solo Developers

 Data ownership.
 Both solutions store user data in your database.
 With Supabase, it's in the auth schema of your Supabase PostgreSQL instance (exportable).
 With Lucia, it's in whatever database you choose with whatever schema you design.
 Both give you real data ownership, but Lucia gives you complete schema control.

 Cost.
 Both are free for most solo developers.
 Lucia has no usage limits.
-Supabase Auth is free up to 50,000 MAU (part of the Supabase free tier).
+Supabase Auth is free up to 50,000 MAU on the free tier.
 At that scale, neither costs anything.
-Beyond 50,000 MAU, Supabase Auth is included with Supabase Pro ($25/month), while Lucia remains free.
+Beyond it, you move to Supabase Pro at $25/month, which includes 100,000 MAU, and then pay $0.00325 per additional MAU.
+Lucia stays free at any scale, with the catch that you maintain the now-deprecated code yourself.
+See the worked numbers below for what this means at 150,000 users.

 Social login.
 Supabase Auth makes social login easy: toggle the provider, add OAuth credentials, call signInWithOAuth().
 Lucia requires you to implement OAuth flows yourself, typically using a library like Arctic.
 The OAuth dance (redirect, callback, token exchange) is more code and more testing.
 Supabase abstracts this away.